Servbot91/ImageDeck-Senpai-Edition/README.md

 - Image and gallery counter fixed and showing correct values
 - No more ghost slides and images
 - Fixed Album 'State' context
-- Improved time click to launch for image galleries in the millions  (With 3.3mil images it loads in the milliseconds )
+- Improved click to launch time for image galleries in the millions  (With 3.3mil images it loads in the milliseconds )
 - Nav buttons all function correctly
 - Improved all gesture performance response
 - removed swipe down to close on fullscreen
 - increased threshold for close and accidental swipe gestures
-- 'i' or metadata button now displays correctly on both mobile and desktop it is responsive in galleries but currently none functional at the moment in that mode
+- 'i' or metadata button now displays correctly on both mobile and desktop it is responsive in galleries but currently none functional at the moment.
 ---

 ## Known issues